JeremyDwayne/blog/content/posts/DSA - Simple Search vs Binary Search.md

 Simple Search took 8 steps to find index 7.
 Binary Search took 2.

-Binary search has a run time complexity of O(log n).
+Binary search has a run time complexity of **O(log n)**.
 Admittedly I'm not great at math, so I'm not going to pretend I can explain logarithms.
-But the general idea the makes an algorithm logarithmic is dividing the set you loop over in half each iteration.
+But the general idea that makes an algorithm logarithmic is dividing the set you loop over in half each iteration.

 I do this in the calculation of middle `(low+high)/2` and then passing middle+1 or middle-1 in the recursive calls to change the low or high respectively.